rlynjb/wandrr/_posts/2016-01-13-JS-Interview-Question-How-do-you-organize-your-code-module-pattern-classical-inheritance.md

 ---
 layout: post
-title: "JS Interview Question: How do you organize your code? (module pattern, classical inheritance?)"
+title: "How do you organize your code? (module pattern, classical inheritance?)"
 date: 2016-01-13 10:47:13
 tags:
 - javascript